TFK70/hyprcircade/README.md

 disown %1
 ```

 This will start hyprcircade daemon in background and detach it from current session.
-However, this will print stdout logs to you current terminal session and it is recommended to restart the session after launching hyprcircade this way
+However, this will print stdout logs to your current terminal session and it is recommended to restart the session after launching hyprcircade this way

 You can also use `nohup` to redirect stdout logs to a file: